 - Elevation gain: 1,114 feet

-- Owl's Head is one of the five mountains in the Adirondack Fire Tower Challenge
+- Owls Head is one of the five mountains in Hamilton County's Adirondack Fire Tower Challenge.

-Atop the mountain's tallest summit is a 35-foot-tall fire tower that was erected in 1919 after the original wooden one was abandoned.
-The tower then became inactive in the 1970s, but with the help of Friends of the Owl’s Head Fire Tower it has been restored and is open to the public.
-Owl’s Head also has outstanding and views from the summit cliffs, if climbing a tower is not your cup of tea.
+Atop the mountain's tallest summit is a 35-foot-tall fire tower that was erected in 1919, replacing the original wooden one.
+The tower then became inactive in the 1970s, but with the help of volunteers it has been restored and is open to the public.
+Owls Head also has outstanding views from the summit cliffs, if climbing a tower is not your cup of tea.

-The trail starts out climbing right from the start as it makes its way up through an open hardwood forest.
+The trail begins climbing right from the start as it makes its way up through an open hardwood forest.
 The route soon becomes more moderate, though, as it follows a draw between two adjoining ridges.
 An attractive wet area with a long boardwalk is located in this area.

 The final push to the summit is very steep with a bit of slab rock and tall steps to negotiate.
 The steepness doesn't last long, and the trail levels off before the base of the fire tower comes into view.